Marvin1ngabo/power_bi_uber_fare_analysis/Analysis(python-extraction-cleaning, ..) /Report.md

   Examination of data types, summary statistics, and early identification of missing values or obvious inconsistencies.

   #### 2. Data Cleaning and Preprocessing (Python):
-  Handling of missing values (e.g., rows with NaNs in critical columns were removed).
+  ✅Handling of missing values (e.g., rows with NaNs in critical columns were removed).
-  Data type conversion (e.g., fare_amount to numeric, pickup_datetime to datetime objects).
+  ✅Data type conversion (e.g., fare_amount to numeric, pickup_datetime to datetime objects).
-  Outlier detection and removal for key numerical fields, including:
+  ✅Outlier detection and removal for key numerical fields, including:
-  fare_amount: Filtering out values less than zero or excessively high.
+  ✅fare_amount: Filtering out values less than zero or excessively high.
-  passenger_count: Removing records with zero passengers or an unrealistically high number.
+  ✅passenger_count: Removing records with zero passengers or an unrealistically high number.
-  Geographical Coordinates: Filtering out invalid latitude and longitude values (e.g., outside standard ranges or at (0,0)).
+  ✅Geographical Coordinates: Filtering out invalid latitude and longitude values (e.g., outside standard ranges or at (0,0)).

 ### 3.Feature Engineering (Python):
 Creation of new, insightful features derived from pickup_datetime to capture temporal patterns: